choojs/bankai/README.md

   Do you enjoy using this software?
 Become a backer: https://opencollective.com/choo
 ```

+## Optimizations
+Bankai applies lots of optimizations to projects.
+Generally you won't need to
+care how we do this: it's lots of glue code, and not necessarily pretty.
+But it
+can be useful to know which optimizations we apply.
+This is a list:

+### JavaScript
+- __bundle-collapser:__ Remove all pathnames from inside the bundle, and
+  replace them with IDs.
+This not only makes bundles smaller, it prevents
+  details from your local dev setup leaking.
+- __common-shakeify:__ Remove unused JavaScript code from the bundle.
+Best
+  known as _dead code elimination_ or _tree shaking_.
+- __unassertify:__ Remove all `require('assert')` statements from the code.
+  Only applied for production builds.
+- __uglifyify:__ Minify the bundle.
+- __yo-yoify:__ Optimize `choo` HTML code so it run significantly faster in the
+  browser.
+- __glslify:__ Adds a module system to GLSL shaders.
+- __envify:__ Allow environment variables to be used in the bundle.
+Especially
+  useful in combination with minification, which removes unused code paths.
+- __brfs:__ Statically inline calls to `fs.readFile()`.
+Useful to ship assets
+  in the browser.

 ## Configuration
 The Bankai CLI doesn't take any flags, other than to manipulate how we log to